Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 - A predicted interaction does not prove fibrosis causality.
 - Many ligand-receptor databases are incomplete or biased toward well-studied immune pathways.

-Wet-lab validation is what turns the prediction into a mechanism.
+Wet-lab validation turns the prediction into a mechanism.
 I would test priority pairs in macrophage-HSC or endothelial-HSC co-culture, liver organoids, precision-cut liver slices, or mouse fibrosis models.
 A strong experiment would knock down or block the ligand in the sender cell, or the receptor in the receiver cell, then measure HSC activation, collagen production, TIMP1/SMOC2 expression, contractility, macrophage state, and endothelial activation.
 If blocking a predicted macrophage ligand reduces ACTA2, COL1A1, COL3A1, or TIMP1 in HSCs, the interaction becomes much more credible.

-The final output would be a short ranked mechanism table, not a giant network: sender cell, ligand, receiver cell, receptor, receiver response, disease direction, spatial support, perturbation plan, and caveat.

 ## 08. Reproducible Pipeline And Delivery Plan

 **Original question:** If you were asked to deliver this project end-to-end in 12-16 weeks, what would your reproducible analysis pipeline look like?
 Describe the repository structure, tools, milestones, quality checks, and final deliverables.

-I would deliver it as a reproducible, parameterized workflow with one local command, a cloud execution path, and a living evidence layer that can keep the target-prioritization database current.
+I would deliver it as a reproducible, parameterized workflow with one local command, a cloud execution path, and a living current evidence layer that can keep the target-prioritization database real-time.

 Repository structure: